Complaints Procedure for Parents

 The Panel will write to the parents informing them of its decision and the reasons for it, within 5 working days of the hearing (although additional time may be required if it is necessary to carry out further investigations following the hearing).
 The decision of the Panel will be final.
 A copy of the Panel’s findings and recommendations (if any) will be sent by electronic mail or otherwise given to the parents, and, where relevant, the person complained about as well as the Proprietor and the Head.
 A copy of the Panel’s findings and recommendations (if any) will also be available for inspection on the school premises by the Proprietor and the Head.

-Stage 3, the Appeal Panel Hearing, will be completed within a further 28 days, if the appeal is lodged during term-time and as soon as practicable during holiday periods.
+Stage 3, the Complaints Panel Hearing, will be completed within a further 28 days, if the Complaint is lodged during term-time and as soon as practicable during holiday periods.

 Correspondence, statements and records relating to individual complaints will be kept confidential except where the Secretary of State or a body conducting an inspection under Section 109 of the Education and Skills Act 2008 requests access to them.